Tonje Haug Lerstad

-Tonje Haug Lerstad (born 9 October 1996) is a Norwegian handball player who plays for Sola HK.
+Tonje Haug Lerstad (born 9 October 1996) is a Norwegian handball player who plays for ESBF Besançon.

 She is also a part of Norway's national recruit team in handball.

 She also represented Norway at the 2016 Women's Junior World Handball Championship, placing 5th, at the 2015 Women's Under-19 European Handball Championship, placing 6th, at the 2014 Women's Youth World Handball Championship, placing 13th and at the 2013 Youth European Championship, placing 7th.